dongdanyu/ml_final_project/README.md

 ![confounding variables](/green_buildings/buildingclass_and_greenrate.png)

+**Conclusion**
-Conclusion: From the visual analyses, we can draw the effect of the green rating on rent while considering other confounders.
+From the visual analyses, we can draw the effect of the green rating on rent while considering other confounders.
 The ultimate decision will depend on the combination of these insights and the specific numbers (like the calculated ROI period) from the initial analysis.
 Similar visual analyses can be performed with other possible confounders (e.g., age, renovated, amenities) to check if these variables could be affecting the observed difference in rents.

 ## Visual story telling part 2: Capital Metro data